ayechanst/speedrun-eth-guide/dex-guide.md

 - [ ] 🤔 Do you understand how the x\*y=k price curve actually works?
 Write down a clear explanation for yourself and derive the formula for price.
 You might have to shake off some old algebra skills!
 - [ ] 💃 You should be able to go through the price section of this tutorial with the sample numbers and generate the same outputChange variable.

-> 💡 _Hints:_ For more information on calculating the Output Reserve, read the Brief Revisit of Uniswap V2 in [this article](https://hackernoon.com/formulas-of-uniswap-a-deep-dive).

-> 💡💡 _More Hints:_ Also, don't forget to think about how to implement the trading fee.
-Solidity doesn't allow for decimals, so one way that contracts are written to implement percentage is using whole uints (997 and 1000) as numerator and denominator factors, respectively.

 ---
 ## Checkpoint 4: Trading 🤝